by

 Other laws such as the Construction Regulations 1994, Gas Safety Regulations 1994, and Control of Major Accident Hazards Regulations 1999 are all necessary for the “safety first policy” in chemical-related industries.

-A relatively new law (the Chemicals (Hazard Information and Packaging for Supply) Regulations 2002) covers the classification, labelling, and packaging of hazardous chemicals through the use of Material Safety Data Sheets (MSDS)
+A law known as the Chemicals (Hazard Information and Packaging for Supply) Regulations 2002) covers the classification, labelling, and packaging of hazardous chemicals through the use of Material Safety Data Sheets (MSDS).

 Labelling chemicals correctly is part of COSHH regulations

-This law wasn’t introduced just for the protection of workers, but also for the protection of the general public.
-That’s why there are rules particularly indicated in Chemicals Regulations 2002, along with CHIP: Chemicals (Hazard Information and Packaging for Supply) and CLP: Classification, Labelling and Packaging of Substances and Mixtures (CLP Regulation), adopting the Globally Harmonised System (GHS), which defines how chemical labels are managed in the EU.
+That’s why there are rules for labelling particularly indicated in Chemicals Regulations 2002.
+There is also the European CLP Regulation (Classification, Labelling and Packaging of Substances and Mixtures) and CLP: Classification, Labelling and Packaging of Substances and Mixtures (CLP Regulation).
+The latter aligns with the UN’s Globally Harmonised System (GHS), which defines how chemical labels are managed in the EU.

-1. On outer packaging, there must be contact information like complete name, address, and phone number of the supplier of the substance
+1. On outer packaging, there must be contact information such as the full name, address, and phone number of the supplier of the substance

 2. Legally and internationally recognized names of the substance